andrew/ultimate-awesome/README.md

 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [awesome-Islam](https://github.com/AhmedKamal/awesome-Islam) - A curated list of awesome islam related projects, frameworks, resources and other awesomeness.
 - [chrome-extensions](https://github.com/learn-anything/chrome-extensions) - Awesome Chrome Extensions.
-- [Awesome-Diffusion-Model-Based-Image-Editing-Methods](https://github.com/SiatMMLab/Awesome-Diffusion-Model-Based-Image-Editing-Methods) - Diffusion Model-Based Image Editing: A Survey (arXiv).
 - [awesome-docs](https://github.com/testthedocs/awesome-docs) - A curated list of awesome documentation tools.
 - [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
+- [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
 - [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects.
 - [Awesome-AGI](https://github.com/EmbraceAGI/Awesome-AGI) - A curated list of awesome AGI frameworks, software and resources.
 - [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.
 - [Awesome-Text-to-3D](https://github.com/yyeboah/Awesome-Text-to-3D) - A growing curation of Text-to-3D, Diffusion-to-3D works.
-- [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
 - [Awesome-Law-NLP-Research-Work](https://github.com/dalinvip/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [awesome-communities-and-events-tech-brazil](https://github.com/codecon-dev/awesome-communities-and-events-tech-brazil) - Uma curadoria de comunidades e eventos tech incríveis para você participar.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.